Caps#

 value – value to set the field to

-- simplify() Caps #
+- simplify() Caps#

 Converts the given

-into a representation that represents the same set of formats, but in a simpler form.
+capsinto a representation that represents the same set of formats, but in a simpler form.
 Component structures that are identical are merged.
 Component structures that have values that can be merged are also merged.This function takes ownership of

-afterwards unless you keep an additional reference to it with gst_caps_ref().This method does not preserve the original order of
+capsand will callcaps_make_writable()on it if necessary, so you must not usecapsafterwards unless you keep an additional reference to it with gst_caps_ref().This method does not preserve the original order of

-- subtract(subtrahend: Caps) Caps #
+- subtract(subtrahend: Caps) Caps#

 Subtracts the

-.This function does not work reliably if optional properties for caps are included on one caps and omitted on the other.
+subtrahendfrom theminuend.This function does not work reliably if optional properties for caps are included on one caps and omitted on the other.

 - Parameters: